A large majority of people have indicated they do not want to burden family members if on going help is needed.

 - LTCi in the workplace - ideas for employers on the value of implementing a Long Term Care benefit.

-- Learn More - links to Connecticut Partnership for Long Term Care information; resources and videos about long term services; and the advantages to residents of owning Long Term Care insurance in Connecticut.
+- Learn More - links to information on the Connecticut Partnership for Long Term Care; resources and videos about long term services; and the advantages to residents of owning Long Term Care insurance in Connecticut.

 Want to Chat with John about these special values?
 I will get back to you if not available.